 Scholarships and Discounts

 There are many financial aid options available to help make your education dreams a reality.
-Below are some of the discounts and scholarships available to students in the College of Liberal Arts and Sciences; individuals applying to undergraduate programs are also encouraged to inquire with the Undergraduate Enrollment Services Center, while those interested in graduate programs are encouraged to contact Graduate and Professional Student Financial Services.
+Below are some of the discounts and scholarships available to students in the College of Liberal Arts and Sciences; individuals applying to undergraduate programs are also encouraged to inquire with the Student Services Center, while those interested in graduate programs are encouraged to contact Graduate and Professional Student Financial Services.

 Department of Biology and Chemistry

 Robert and Roberta Wright Science Scholarship

 This scholarship is open to allied health, biology, biochemistry, and chemistry students accepted into the premedical track who have completed one biology, biochemistry, or chemistry course at the 300 level or higher.
 Each year, one recipient is selected and awarded up to $1,000.
 Applicants must be in good academic standing and must submit a CV and an essay detailing their goals for pursuing a career in medicine.
 Scholarship applications are due in March.